Skip to main content

 Prerequisites

-2. Set your LLM credentials
+2. Store your LLM credentials

 export OPENAI_API_KEY="sk-your-key"